 Unique Risks of Cloud and Hybrid Environments

 Cyber security is not new, but there are aspects of the cloud environment and the methods cyber attackers use to try to exploit and compromised applications and data in the cloud.
-Traditional cyber security best practices are not effective in the cloud, and processes and tools that work for on-premise data or local datacenters will most likely not work in the cloud.
+Traditional cyber security best practices are not effective in the cloud, and processes and tools that work for on-premises data or local datacenters will most likely not work in the cloud.

 Many organizations have a false sense of security when moving to the cloud.
 They assume that the cloud services provider—like Amazon, Microsoft, Google.
 Etc.—has teams of IT security professionals and will take care of securing and protecting the cloud.
 That is partially true, but you are also responsible for securing some elements—the most crucial ones, really—and, ultimately, the burden is on you to ensure your data, applications, and workloads are protected.
 Cloud security works on a shared responsibility model where the cloud services provider takes care of protecting what it owns—the physical infrastructure on which the cloud resides, but you are responsible for securing anything you install, run, or store in the cloud.

 The larger challenge, though, is just trying to keep up with a very dynamic, rapidly changing environment and threat landscape.
 Your attack surface can change—growing and shrinking from one minute to the next to scale with demand.
 Attack methods and techniques change as attackers focus more on vulnerable web applications, or target developers and system administrators to attempt to gain access.
 It is important that you understand your responsibilities, especially when it comes to hybrid cloud security solutions.

 Cloud Security Is a Full-time Job